 Bohemian and more expressive, this is the area to visit art galleries and in particular, Tabakalera, which is a former tobacco factory turned into the International Centre for Contemporary Culture, which is mainly used to showcase visual arts.
 As a huge advocate of repurposed buildings, it was good to see an old industrial landmark brought back to life in line with San Sebastian’s heavy modern-day focus on artistry.

 Also home to one of the three main beaches, Zurriola, the Promenade is a favourite hangout.
 With bigger, crashing waves, this coastline attracts the surfers in search of more powerful waves, and strollers eager to watch those catch them… or take on some lessons.

-San Sebastian may be compact city, delicately surrounded by mountains and the sea, but with centuries-old tradition, world-renowned gastronomy, architecture and artistry on every street and tucked away corner, it really is a big capital of culture.
+San Sebastian may be a compact city, delicately surrounded by mountains and the sea, but with a centuries-old tradition, world-renowned gastronomy, architecture and artistry on every street and tucked away corner, it really is a big capital of culture.